aaronmalone/lapis/README.md

 ##### Get and set variables published by other nodes

 Applications within the same LAPIS network can get and set each other's published variables, as in the example below.
 Note that the application must refer to other nodes' published variables using the "full name" of the published variable, i.e. published name + ```@``` + node name.
-This may change in a future release.
+Note: This _WILL_ change in a future release.

 ```Java
 // "doubles" is an array of doubles published by a node named "otherNode"